 Individuals at the lowest literacy and numeracy levels have a higher rate of unemployment and earn lower wages than the national average.
 Low literacy costs the U.S. at least $225 billion each year in non-productivity in the workforce, crime, and loss of tax revenue due to unemployment.

-Of adults with the lowest literacy levels, 43 percent live in poverty, and 70% of adult welfare recipients have low literacy levels.
+Of adults with the lowest literacy levels, 43% live in poverty, and 70% of adult welfare recipients have low literacy levels.
 There is a clear correlation between more education and higher earnings, and between higher educational scores and higher earnings.

-Children of parents with low literacy skills have a 72 percent chance of being at the lowest reading levels themselves.
+Children of parents with low literacy skills have a 72% chance of being at the lowest reading levels themselves.
 These children are more likely to get poor grades, display behavioral problems, have high absentee rates, repeat school years, or drop out.

 Removing Barriers to Learning